Before you start reading this article, can I ask that you read the title again, please?

-Now that you’ve done that, I’d like you to think about what it means.
-Even at a glance it seems to inspire further reflection.
+Now that you’ve done that, I’d like you to consider what it means.
+Even at a glance, it seems to inspire further reflection.
 Is it a financial question, or something different?

 If we assume it is a financial question, then this just leads us to more questions.
 Happiness is something we want, of course, but do we tend to think of it as something we can or can’t afford?
 Isn’t this for cars, holidays or that new pair of shoes we’ve got our eye on?